m27bay/Parisian-metro-project/README.md

  - Panneau.java : Concern everythings that will happend inside the window.

 ### Dijkstra part
- - Matrice.java : (ADRIEN) Petite ligne qui explique en gros c'est quoi le fichier ( voir mes exemples )
+ - Matrice.java : Tools to manipulate matrix
- - TblDijkstra.java : (ADRIEN) Petite ligne qui explique en gros c'est quoi le fichier ( voir mes exemples )
+ - TblDijkstra.java : Class which create an array with the value of time between stations.
+These values are set for the shortest distance between two stations requested.

 ### Metro part
  - TblStation.java : Prepare a 'Matrice' with all stations and travels between them.